 - The Sun is only one of many classes of stars, but our close-up view of the Sun has enabled discoveries that have repeatedly revolutionized physics and astrophysics - existence of helium, role of nuclear fusion, convective envelopes, neutrino deficit - importance of non-linear, non-local processes (magnetic dynamo, convection, global circulation) - The Dynamo is an ensemble of electric currents flowing in the subsurface layers of a star.
-It produces a complex magnetic field topology and induces associated activity which makes stars ever-changing and "dynamic".
-The Dynamo: - slows the rotation of the collapsing cloud, enabling star formation - couples evolution of star and pre-planetary disk - results in energetic radiation conducive to the formation (& destruction) of complex molecules - governs the habitability of the biosphere through space weather and its effect on planetary climate by the high-energy particle winds, magnetic fields, and radiation which it controls
+It produces a complex magnetic field and induces associated activity which makes stars ever-changing and "dynamic".
+The Dynamo: - slows the rotation of collapsing cloud, enabling star formation - couples evolution of star and pre-planetary disk - results in energetic radiation => formation (& destruction) of complex molecules - governs the habitability of the biosphere through space weather and its effect on planetary climate (via high-energy particle winds, magnetic fields, and radiation)